avyboy/aresmush/tutorials/customization/customize-game.md

     # welcome_text: "Hello Ares."

-Don't comment things out willy-nilly; items that can be disabled will say so.
+Don't comment things out willy-nilly; only comment out an option that has a note saying: "comment this out to disable it."

 ### Roles